Sunuba/FactoryMethodPattern/README.md

     )

-As you see we geg SearchPage Object in corporate website.
+As you see we get SearchPage Object in corporate website.